A generalized Multiple-try Metropolis version of the Reversible Jump algorithm: Generalized multiple-try version of the Reversible Jump algorithm

-As \cite{pand:et:al:10} already argued, the GMTM strategy may be applied to the RJ algorithm with the aim of developing a simultaneous inference on both model and parameter space.
-The Generalized MTM RJ (GMTRJ) algorithm allows us to face some of the typical drawbacks of the RJ algorithm, first of all the necessity of an accurate tuning of the jump proposals in order to promote mixing among models.
-The extension consists of proposing at each step a fixed number of moves, so as to improve the performance of the algorithm and to increase the efficiency from a Bayesian model selection perspective.
-It is possible to consider this strategy like an automatic version of the RJ algorithm, that allows us to choose the more efficient jump proposals on the basis of selection probabilities suitably computed.
+The GMTM algorithm may be extended to improve the RJ algorithm so as to develop simultaneous inference on both model and parameter space.
+The resulting Generalized Multiple-Try Reversible Jump (GMTRJ) algorithm allows us to address some of the typical drawbacks of the RJ algorithm, first of all the necessity of an accurate tuning of the jump proposals in order to promote mixing among models.
+The extension consists of proposing, at each step, a fixed number of moves, so as to improve the performance of the algorithm and to increase the efficiency from a Bayesian model selection perspective.